Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Introduction

 \section{Introduction}

-In 2025, Large Language Model (LLM) services (e.g., \chatgpt~\cite{chatgpt-official}, \gemini~\cite{gemini-official}, and \grok~\cite{grok-official}) start to provide a new feature -- AI video chat -- where users can chat with AI agents as if chatting with other people via real-time video communications (RTC).
-AI video chat largely improves the limitations of text-based or audio-based interactions by enabling users to continuously engage with video and audio streams, which can even likely be part of our world.
+In 2025, mainstream Large Language Model (LLM) services (e.g., \chatgpt~\cite{chatgpt-official}, \gemini~\cite{gemini-official}, and \grok~\cite{grok-official}) started to offer a new feature -- AI video chat -- in which users converse with an AI agent over real-time video communication (RTC) much as they would with another person.
+By letting the user continuously share visual context with the agent, AI video chat addresses the limitations of text- or audio-only interactions and opens up scenarios in which the AI can perceive and reason about the world around the user.
+This direction is reinforced by the next generation of consumer hardware: AI-powered smart glasses (e.g., Ray-Ban Meta with Live AI~\cite{meta_rayban_live_ai}) are being designed around always-on, hands-free video understanding, making AI video chat the primary interaction modality rather than one feature among many -- the user's hands and eyes are occupied with the physical world, and a continuous video feed is the most natural input channel.
 Economically, the traditional video chat industry is already a mature market valued in the tens of billions of dollars~\cite{fortune_vc}, while global spending on LLMs is projected to approach \$1.3T by 2032~\cite{bloomberg_bi_genai}.
 The integration of AI with video chat therefore signals substantial business opportunities and societal impact.

 Despite its significance, there has not been any systematic study characterizing the performance of existing AI video chat systems.
 Although the status-quo network stack might be similar, AI video chat applications fundamentally differ from existing applications such as traditional video chat, AI text/audio chat, and video analytics.
 The difference comes from multiple dimensions -- latency and quality metrics, and the new scenarios that are enabled by the AI video chat.
 For example, compared to traditional video chat, the receiver of the video changes from human to machine.
 This also alters evaluation priorities: rather than focusing solely on perceptual quality and end-to-end latency, the emphasis shifts toward the accuracy and responsiveness of the AI’s output.
 Compared to text- or audio-only AI systems where the processing can be stateless and all the conversation contexts are sent each time, AI video chat must handle continuous high-bitrate video streams, which significantly challenge the computational demands and transmission patterns.
 Finally, unlike video analytics, AI video chat is fundamentally interactive, demanding a conversational flow.